engenmt-pp/Alice/README.md

 ---
 <br>

-With the above `bp.route` decorator in place, any GET request to `/sign-up` will recieve an acess token back.
-We run our webserver after setting our app name and environment:
+With the above `bp.route` decorators in place, navigating to `http://127.0.0.1:5000/partner/sign-up` will present a simple page that includes our sign-up link and a link to a sign-up status page.
+These pages are built from two simple templates, `templates/sign_up.html` and `templates/status.html`.
+Finally, we can run our webserver after setting our app name and environment:
 ```bash
 $ export FLASK_APP=src
 $ export FLASK_ENV=development